ncn-foreigners/NMAR/articles/tutorial_empirical_likelihood.md

 ## Practical guidance

-- Variance method: Analytical delta variance for EL is currently disabled; use bootstrap for standard errors.
 - Trimming: Use a finite `trim_cap` to improve robustness when large weights occur; prefer bootstrap variance when trimming.
 - Solver control: set